ADGEfficiency/energy-py-linear/README.md

 )
 ```

-You can find documentation of how to optimize other assets in [how-to/optimize-assets](https://docs.adgefficiency.com/energy-py-linear/how-to/dispach-assets), and Python examples in [energy-py-linear/examples/examples](https://github.com/ADGEfficiency/energy-py-linear/tree/main/examples).
+See how to optimize other asset types in [how-to/optimize-assets](https://docs.adgefficiency.com/energy-py-linear/how-to/dispach-assets).

 ### Site API